International expansion can create a number of HCM-related challenges.

 Making the decision to expand across borders is just the first step in a long list of critical actions organizations must take to establish a foothold in a foreign market.
 While each market presents a unique set of challenges and opportunities, businesses must dedicate the appropriate amount of time and resources to human capital management (HCM) to reap the benefits of global expansion.
 From hiring employees with the right set of skills to ensuring the workforce receives access to the tools and support needed to compete in the marketplace, HCM lies at the heart of every successful international business foray.

-This article will provide an overview of some of the typical HCM-related financial challenges a business could face as it expands overseas.
+Consider these typical HCM-related financial challenges a business could face as it expands overseas:

 1. Scaling to Meet Market Demand